 I’ll be reprinting those articles from each page in eight separate posts today with the ads, artwork, and illustrations (and eccentric spellings) on each page together in a single post.
 This post will feature transcribed news stories from the front page shown above.

-I’d caution readers to take many of the claims and plans enthusiastically proclaimed in these stories for the new city.
+I’d caution readers to take many of the claims and plans enthusiastically proclaimed in these stories for the new city with a grain of salt.
 Many plans fell through, and shameless exaggerations were just as much a marketing tool then as today.

 Still, this material is the closest we’ll ever get to experiencing what it was like in 1916 when Seal Beach was a brand new city and anything seemed possible.
 Hyperbole and grandiose claims aside, the excitement was real.

 We started by tagging along as Bert St. John gives Santa Ana Register reporter C. Julien Kadau a tour of the amusement zone along the beach.